Joshua-ansah/Terminal-Keylogger/README.md

 This script works by capturing user input commands into the terminal then archives and encrypts the archive into a singular file.

 ### Purpose
-Assume your company has somany linux admin staff that work on a large number of servers.
-Mistakenly one linux admin deletes or misconfigures a file from the terminal which cuses a server to go down.
-In order to know which misconfiguration happend, it would be very useful to have logs of all commands that were input into the linux terminal.
+Assume your company has so many Linux admin staff that work on a large number of servers.
+Mistakenly one Linux admin deletes or misconfigures a file from the terminal which causes a server to go down.
+In order to know which misconfiguration happened, it would be very useful to have logs of all commands that were input into the Linux terminal.
 Thus enhances the troubleshooting process to move faster.

 The script is currently capable of capturing regular user commands but if you also want to capture `root` user commands, you should also install the files in the  `/usr/bin/` directory.

-This script is currently built for only linux servers and systems, but can however be modified to suit Windows environments.
+This script is currently built for only Linux servers and systems, but can however be modified to suit Windows environments.

 ## Dependencies

 To run this script, you will need to have `Python3` installed.
-Python3 pretty-much comes pre-installed on most linux systems.
+Python3 pretty-much comes pre-installed on most Linux systems.

 Just in case you don't have it installed: